MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/03a-joins.md

 6. Modify the query to assign aliases to the tables in the **JOIN** clause, as shown here:

     ```
-    SELECT p.Name As ProductName, c.Name AS Category
+    SELECT p.Name AS ProductName, c.Name AS Category
     FROM SalesLT.Product AS p
-    JOIN SalesLT.ProductCategory As c
+    JOIN SalesLT.ProductCategory AS c
         ON p.ProductCategoryID = c.ProductCategoryID;
     ```